pculllback/atml3-docs/source/includes/_methods.md

 * filter - Definition of the filter as key/value pair.
 Applicable for equal filters only!

-The function prev_event searches in the other direction.
+The method prev_event searches in the other direction.
 Is no event found, an empty object is returned.

 ### prev_event()

 Searches for the last occurrence of an element in a list before a given index.
 Assume the list: